prospersimi/Address-Book/README.md

 -----> Describe: AddressBook()

-* Description: This is a constructive function which stores all Contact in an object, in this case it was used to mock a database it behaves similarly as a database would.
+* Description Test: This is a constructive function which stores all Contact in an object, in this case it was used to mock a database it behaves similarly as a database would.
 It has just two parameters in it({contacts = {}; currentId = 0;}).
 It has prototypal functions assigned to it(addContact, assignId, findContact, deleteContact) which would be used to add a contact, assign id to a contact, find a contact, and delete a contact respectively.

 ## COPYRIGHT AND LICENSE INFORMATION.